Per request and window-based alerting

 }

-Get notified when 20+ 5xx errors occur within 10 minutes
+Get notified when 20 or more 5xx errors occured within 10 minutes

 function (scheduledContext, callback) {